Navy SERE Training

-The Survival, Evasion, Resistance and Escape (SERE) course held at the Navy’s remote training site in the mountains of Maine and in the desert of Southern California are courses that helps Navy pilots / aircrewmen, as well as other ground troops in the Navy (SEALs, SWCC, EOD, RECON / MarSOCC , and Navy Combat Medics) learn about evading capture as well as being held captive by an enemy force.
+The Survival, Evasion, Resistance and Escape (SERE) course held at the Navy’s remote training site in the mountains of Maine and in the desert of Southern California are courses taught by SERE specialists that helps Navy pilots / aircrewmen, as well as other ground troops in the Navy (SEALs, SWCC, EOD, RECON / MarSOCC , and Navy Combat Medics) learn about evading capture as well as being held captive by an enemy force.

 SERE is actually an advanced Code-of-Conduct course.
 All military personnel get their initial Code-of-Conduct instruction during basic training in which they are taught an American service member’s moral and legal responsibilities if captured by enemy forces.
 But SERE goes way beyond that.
 In fact, you will remember this Code of Conduct verbatim.
 Not only is it a training tool for new recruits, but it is a tool for you should you ever become captured:

 Article I - I am an American, fighting in the forces which guard my country and our way of life.
 I am prepared to give my life in their defense.

 Article II - I will never surrender of my own free will.
 If in command, I will never surrender the members of my command while they still have the means to resist.